 In addition to completing their technical program at Perry Technical Institute, students complete 27 to 32 credits at Yakima Valley Community College.
 Credits are designated as core requirements and are required for all programs.
-2. The Automotive Technology and Computer Applications & Office Administration Programs at Perry are not eligible for information, please contact the Workforce Education Division at Yakima Valley Community College at (509) 574-4744 or (509) 574-4796 or Perry Technical Institute at (509) 453-0374.
+For additional information, please contact the Workforce Education Division at Yakima Valley Community College at (509) 574-4744 or (509) 574-4796 (www.yvcc.edu) or Perry Technical Institute at (509) 453-0374.